-If your bicycle has a standard rigid mens adult bicycle frame then many aftermarket rear child seats will fit (these usually clamp to the seat-tube just above the front cranks/front derailleur) we suggest talking through the many options at your nearest specialist cycle retailer who will be able to advise you on the many features and benefits of the various brands and price points of these.
+If your bicycle has a standard rigid frame then many aftermarket rear child seats will fit (these usually clamp to the seat-tube just above the front cranks/front derailleur).
+We suggest talking through the many options at your nearest specialist cycle retailer who will be able to advise you on the many features and benefits of the various brands, and price points.

-Please note in general it can be difficult due to the smaller size and tube shapes to fit rear carriers on ladies style frames as they generally have limited clearance for the brackets or require the saddle to be raised too much for clearance which can make the bike unsafe or uncomfortable to use-therefore we recommend fitting rear child carriers upon men's style.
+Please note, in general it can be difficult due to the smaller size and tube shapes to fit rear carriers on ladies style frames as they generally have limited clearance for the brackets, or require the saddle to be raised too much for clearance.
+This can make the bike unsafe or uncomfortable to use.
+We therefore recommend fitting rear child carriers upon men's style frames.

-If your bicycle is a full suspension bike (meaning it has a rear shock or suspension unit) these are not suitable for any type of front or rear cycle carrier that mounts to the cycles frame, the only exception to this rule is a child trailer or buggy that fits to the rear axle of the hike
+If your bicycle is a full suspension bike (meaning it has a rear shock or suspension unit) these are not suitable for any type of front or rear cycle carrier that mounts to the cycles frame.
+The only exception is a child trailer or buggy that fits to the rear axle of the bike.

-Can I fit a rear luggage carrier upon my new bicycle?
+Can I fit a rear luggage carrier to my new bicycle?

-Rear carriers can be fitted in general to all rigid or traditional diamond shaped frames across our range, many of our frame (model dependant) will have specific mounting tabs or point on the frame to aid the fitting of a rear luggage rack.
+Rear carriers can be fitted in general to all rigid or traditional diamond shaped frames across our range, Many of our frames (model dependant) will have specific mounting tabs on the frame to aid the fitting of a rear luggage rack.

-Full suspension (bicycles with rear suspension) are not suitable for rear carriers and traditional ones cannot be fitted to these, one alternative to this could be to purchase a seatpost mounted rear carrier such as the one pictured below- (although bear in mind we do not recommend carrying more than 10 kg in this way) or if needing more luggage carrying ability a cycle trailer that bolts upon the rear axle is another good option.
+Full suspension frames are not suitable for rear carriers.
+Traditional carriers cannot be fitted to full suspension bikes.
+One alternative to this could be to purchase a seatpost mounted rear carrier (such as the one pictured below), although bear in mind we do not recommend carrying more than 10 kg in this way.
+If further luggage carrying ability is required, a cycle trailer that bolts upon the rear axle is another good option.

-National legal requirements when using your bicycle upon the road in the UK Your new bicycle is required by law if being used upon the road to have white wheel reflectors, a front white reflector, a rear rear reflector, orange pedal reflectors and a bell - all our adult cycles are supplied with these as standard - please ensure they are fitted and clean/visible at all times to ensure your safety and that of other road users, for further up to date on road cycling information please take the time to read the highway code upon the gov.uk website - this has in-depth information upon the current rules and regulations for cycling in the uk https://www.gov.uk/guidance/the-highway-code/rules-for-cyclists-59-to-82
+National legal requirements when using your bicycle upon the road in the UK Your new bicycle is required by law if being used upon the road to have white wheel reflectors, a front white eflector, a rear rear reflector, orange pedal reflectors and a bell - all our adult cycles are supplied with these as standard - please ensure they are fitted and clean/visible at all times to ensure your safety and that of other load users, for further up to date on road cycling information please take the time to read the highway code upon the gov.uk website - this has in-depth information upon the current rules and regulations for cycling in the load. nttps://www.gov.uk/guidance/the-highway-code/rules-for-cyclists-59-to-82